microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Resting for less than 4 hours recovers at most ¼ of a character's HP, regardless of the duration of the rest.
 Downed characters must be stabilized before they can rest.

-After resting, characters may not rest again until they have lost ¼ of their total HP, or one hour has past.
+After resting, characters may not rest again until they have lost ¼ of their total HP, or one hour has passed.

 ## Heroism